iamaryaak/Banking-Manager/README.md

-# Transaction-Manager
+# Banking Manager

 __Technologies used:__ Java, Scene Builder, JavaFX, IntelliJ, Git/Github

 __Description:__

-  * Create a Transaction Management system that lets the user access and edit their Savings, Checking, and Money Market Accounts.
+  * Create a Banking Management system that lets the user access and edit their Savings, Checking, and Money Market Accounts.
 They can deposit or withdraw any given amount of money as long as it is above a certain limit.
 Users also have the option to print out their bank statements by last name, date, or default (statement with all accounts not organized in any way).

   * This project focuesed on using testing with JUnit, GUI design, Encapsulation, and Inheritance.